justbetter/laravel-pagination-with-havings/README.md

 # Laravel Pagination with Havings

+> **This package is not needed anymore from Laravel 7.10.0 and up.
+This is fixed by Taylor Otwell with this PR: https://github.com/laravel/framework/pull/32624**

+---

 This Laravel package makes it possible to use Laravel's pagination with queries which are using havings.
 Without it you probably get "Column not found" MySQL errors.
 For more information see:

 - https://github.com/laravel/framework/issues/3105